openeuler-mirror/docs/docs/en/docs/Administration/using-the-dnf-to-manage-software-packages.md

     openEuler provides multiple repo sources for users online.
 For details about the repo sources, see [System Installation](./../Releasenotes/installing-the-os.md.html).
 This section uses the OS repo source of the AArch64 architecture as an example.

-    For example, run the following command as the **root** user to add the openeuler repo source to the openEuler_aarch64.repo file.
+    For example, run the following command as the administrator authority to add the openeuler repo source to the openEuler_aarch64.repo file.

     ```
     # vi /etc/yum.repos.d/openEuler_aarch64.repo